Morning After Pill and Emergency Contraception

 If you are considering the morning after pill, please call 212-308-4988 or contact us today to schedule an appointment and discuss your birth control options with a certified gynecologist.

 What Does the Morning After Pill Do?

-Otherwise known as emergency contraception, it prevents pregnancy by delaying ovulation with the same hormones as regular birth control pills, but in a much higher dosage.
+Otherwise known as emergency contraception and Plan B, the morning after pill prevents pregnancy by delaying ovulation with the same hormones as regular birth control pills, but in a much higher dosage.
 Delaying ovulation inhibits the ability of your ovaries to release an egg, meaning that fertilization and pregnancy cannot occur.
 If ovulation has already taken place or if too much time has passed since intercourse (over 72 hours), data suggests that it is unlikely to be effective.

 Emergency contraception should be taken within 72 hours of sexual intercourse.
 It is taken in two doses; the first dose is taken immediately and the second 12 hours later.
 The morning after pill is still effective even if you are already taking birth control pills and miss a dose.
 However, the Morning After Pill is not intended to be a primary form of birth control and should only be taken as a back up or in case of ‘emergency’ as indicated by the name.

 It is important to note that the morning after pill does not terminate established pregnancies and is not a form of abortion.